jafinn3/my_nvim_setup/README.md

     sudo apt install npm
     sudo npm install -g neovim

 Or, build from source.
 But be warned, node is a _very_ long build.
+You must install a node version >= 12.0

 **Ripgrep**
 https://github.com/BurntSushi/ripgrep/releases